imagej/imagej.github.io/_pages/news/2011-10-16_-_The_Art_of_Debugging.md

 {% capture  content %}
-The following is a blog post from {% include person content='Schindelin' %} originally published on the ImageJDev web site.
+The following is a blog post from {%- include person id='dscho' -%} originally published on the ImageJDev web site.
 {% endcapture %}
 {% include info-box content=content %}